 It can be a challenge to understand the professional culture of a school.
 But it’s worth asking if teachers collaborate and have a unifying vision and goal for their students.
 Do teachers of the same grade collaborate on a curriculum, so you can expect them to cover the same material and give the same amount of homework?
 Do teachers have regular meetings to discuss projects, teaching techniques, and specific students?
 "Professional teaching community" is the lingo for a process in which teacher meet regularly to talk about their teaching challenges.
 (Research suggests PTCs improve teaching effectiveness and morale.)

-What are the school’s expectations for its students?
+What are the elementary school’s expectations for its students?

-Look up the school’s test scores on the GreatSchools website before you go on a tour.
-If the school doesn’t have high test scores, ask why.
-You may not buy the school’s justifications, but the answers can be illuminating.
+Look up the school’s growth, equity, and test scores ratings on GreatSchools and read parent reviews before you go on a tour.
+If the school doesn’t have high growth, equity, or test scores, ask why.
+The answers can be illuminating and can help you understand the school’s priorities.
 For example, an elementary school that’s a magnet for English language learners may perform on standardized tests at a lower level, because the kids are being tested as if they know English fluently.
+Keep in mind that growth scores are the best way to understand the value the school is adding.

 A school with a high percentage of learning disabled kids may also end up generating lower scores.
 Two factors can help unmuddle such test score conundrums: first, check to see if the scores are going up or down.
 Second, look to see how the kids who match your child’s demographic profile are doing.
-Looking up the school’s test score at the level of subgroup is very useful — though this information isn’t available for all states.
+Looking up the school’s test score at the level of subgroup is very useful.